oscardelben/git-diff-grep/Readme.md

 Example: `git-diff-grep -c 10 login_required` will grep for login_required in the last 10 commits diffs.

+To paginate output, run: `git-diff-grep "query" | less -R`. the -R option will tell less to preserve colors.

 ### Installation

 Put it somewhere in your path, and you're good to go.